Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Information / Records Requests

 Contact Information by County

-The Bluegill is a deep, slab-sided sunfish with a rather small mouth.
+A deep, slab-sided sunfish with a small mouth.
 The upper jaw does not reach the front of the eye when the mouth is closed.
 The spiny dorsal fin has 10 spines and is joined broadly to the soft dorsal fin, but there is no notch.
 The pectoral fins are long and pointed and extend past the eye when they are bent in a forward position.
 There is usually a black spot or blotch near the base of the soft dorsal fin and a black, flexible tip on the gill cover.
-The back and sides are colored dark olive green with emerald and brownish reflections.
+The back and sides are dark olive green with emerald and brownish reflections.
 The breast and belly are yellow or reddish-orange.
 Males in breeding colors often have a deep red, almost dark brown breast.
 The sides usually display vertical bars, but these are more prominent in smaller fish.
 The chin and gill covers are bright blue, giving the bluegill its name.

 Aquatic insects, small fish and crayfish.